How to become a wound care nurse: certification, training, and career path

 Certification overview

-The WOCNCB offers four credential pathways depending on which domains you want to practice.
-Each requires the same core eligibility criteria plus passing a proctored exam.
+The WOCNCB certifies three single-specialty domains and awards combined credentials to candidates who pass more than one exam in the same application window.
+Each exam requires the same core eligibility criteria plus passing a proctored exam.

 The CWOCN is the most recognized credential in the specialty.
 Most hospital wound care positions and program director roles list CWOCN as preferred or required.
 The CWCN is gaining traction in outpatient wound clinics that don’t manage ostomy patients routinely, and the CWON is common at acute care facilities where wound and ostomy overlap significantly but continence is managed separately.